 Our other products and product candidates in development and trials are also at risk from biosimilars and generic drugs.
 Other than SOLIRIS for the treatment of gMG and NMOSD and SOLIRIS and ULTOMIRIS as a treatment for PNH and aHUS, each of our products is currently the only approved drug for the disease(s) the product treats.
-If a competitive product is approved for sale, including a biosimilar or generic product or other therapy (such as the recent third-party non-C5 therapy approved by the FDA as a treatment for NMOSD and the additional third-party non-C5 therapy also recently approved by the authorities in Japan, Switzerland and Canada as a treatment for NMOSD), our market share and our revenues could decline, particularly if the competitive product is perceived to be more effective or is less expensive than our product.
+If a competitive product is approved for sale, including a biosimilar or generic product or other therapy (such as the two nonC5 therapies approved by certain regulatory authorities, including the FDA, as a treatment for NMOSD), our market share and our revenues could decline, particularly if the competitive product is perceived to be more effective or is less expensive than our product.